 Pedestrians are the most vulnerable in a traffic accident.
 Most car accidents in St. Louis involving a pedestrian cause injury or death.

 In 2019, there were 376 pedestrian accidents in St. Louis that caused 16 fatalities and 334 injuries.
 Only 26 of these accidents were property damage only.

 Motorcycle accidents are more likely to be single-vehicle crashes than car accidents.
 However, motorcycle-passenger vehicle crashes are also common.
 Many motorcycle accidents occur due to factors like rider inexperience and difficulty controlling the motorcycle and motorists failing to see a motorcycle.

 There were 124 motorcycle accidents in St. Louis in 2019.
 These accidents led to 9 deaths and 110 injuries.

 Contact a St. Louis Car Accident Lawyer for a Free Consultation

 If you have been involved in a car crash and believe someone else’s negligence contributed, you may be entitled to fair compensation.
-The Bradley Law Firm is here to fight for the full compensation you deserve for your damages.
+Bradley Law Personal Injury Lawyers is here to fight for the full compensation you deserve for your damages.
 Contact our law office today for a free consultation with a St. Louis car accident lawyer who is ready to help you.